 Steps to Enhance Data Privacy in the Cloud

 Perform a Data Privacy Impact Assessment

-Performing a Data Privacy Impact Assessment (DPIA) is a crucial step in today's data privacy environment.
+Performing a Data Privacy Impact Assessment (DPIA) is a crucial step in today's data privacy environment, more so with cloud services.
 DPIAs help organizations identify, assess, and mitigate privacy risks associated with their data processing activities.
 By conducting a DPIA, companies can ensure they comply with relevant privacy regulations, minimize the risk of data breaches, and protect their customers' personal information.

 Practical examples of why a DPIA is important include: